 If your SDK is upgraded to v2.2 from a previous version, pay attention to the functional changes of this API.

 2. Deploy the proxy at the server

-Agora has provided a proxy package for enterprise users with corporate firewalls to deploy before accessing the services of Agora.
-For details, see Deploying the Enterprise Proxy.
+We provide a proxy package for enterprise users with corporate firewalls to deploy before accessing our services.
+See Deploying the Enterprise Proxy.